pryano/python_docs/libraries.md

 A framework for running web scrapers/crawlers.

 ### Celery [3.3+]
-A framework for running asyncronous task queues backed by rabbitmq or redis.
+A framework for running and scheduling asyncronous task queues backed by rabbitmq or redis.

 _You can’t spawn processes from within Celery tasks._